patrickschulz/openPCells/CONTRIBUTING.md

 * proper and thorough testing
 * pcell module implementation mostly in C, lua only as an interface
 * properly support pcells written in C (requires pcell module C implementation)
+* integer-based calculations and proper grid support (functions for 'breaking' grid in a defined way)

 ## Important Types
 There are a few types that are used throughout the project.